 The Hoka One One Odyssey 2 has an outsole made of AHAR rubber.
 It takes up a lot of surface area.
 It offers great traction thanks to the Hi-Abrasion rubber found in the sole.
 The rubber is also lightweight

 .
 The Odyssey 2's outsole is made to last and the rubber pods found underfoot help to increase durability in areas that get the most impact.
 Surprisingly, the shoe has excellent ground feel despite its chunky midsole and maximalist appearance.

 The midsole is where the Hoka One One Odyssey 2 shines.
 The shoe has an oversized chunky midsole filed with EVA foam that provides nice soft cushioning.
 Despite the midsole's big footprint, it manages to be 30% lighter than regular EVA foam.
 The midsole also manages to provide support underfoot.
 Runners will feel higher off the ground but they will still find they feel stable enough on their runs.
 Also present in the midsole is a special design called Early Stage Meta-Rocker Geometry.
 This unique design promotes a rolling motion and enhances the heel to toe movement for the wearer.
 The shoe literally rocks forward.

 The Hoka One One Odyssey 2 features a seamless upper made of air mesh.
 This mesh construction enhances breathability and keeps the weight

 of the shoe down.
-There are also overlays featured on the upper, particularly in the midfoot area, that provide additional support for the wearer's foot.
+There are also overlays featured on the upper, particularly in the midfoot area, that provides additional support for the wearer's foot.
 Runners will feel snug and secure in the midfoot area.
 The tongue is nicely padded, but some runners found it was a bit too stiff for their liking.
 Some runners also commented on the shortness of the laces.
 It's not too difficult to switch out laces, though, if you prefer something longer or even shorter.
 The heel cup has a bit of a snugger fit than the original Odyssey and most runners found this to be a positive as it helped with support.